SEMICeu/iso-19139-to-dcat-ap/documentation/HTTP-URIs.md

 # Supported usage patterns for HTTP URIs

-This section illustrates "where", in ISO 19139 metadata records, the XSLT expects to find URIs (if available), and how they are interpreted.
+This section illustrates "where", in ISO 19139 metadata records, the XSLT expects to find HTTP URIs (if available), and how they are interpreted.

 ## Metadata URI: Metadata file identifier (ISO 19115)